dkriegner/xrayutilities/doc/source/simulations.rst

 Pseudomorphic Layers
 ~~~~~~~~~~~~~~~~~~~~

 All stacks of layers described above use the materials in the layer as they are supplied.
 However, epitaxial systems often adopt the inplane lattice parameter of the layers beneath.
-To mimic this behavior you can either supply the :class:`~xrayutilities.simpack.smaterials.Layer` objects which custom :class:`~xrayutilities.materials.material.Crystal` objects which have the appropriate lattice parameters or use the :class:`~xrayutilities.simpack.PseudomorphicStack*` classes which to the adaption of the lattice parameters automatically.
+To mimic this behavior you can either supply the :class:`~xrayutilities.simpack.smaterials.Layer` objects which custom :class:`~xrayutilities.materials.material.Crystal` objects which have the appropriate lattice parameters or use the :class:`~xrayutilities.simpack.smaterials.PseudomorphicStack001` and :class:`~xrayutilities.simpack.smaterials.PseudomorphicStack111` classes which to the adaption of the lattice parameters automatically.
 In this respect the 'relaxation' parameter of the :class:`~xrayutilities.simpack.smaterials.Layer` class is important since it allows to create partially/fully relaxed layers.

 .. testcode::